You're on Instagram about to publish a post, and you go down your social media checklist...

 Lighting?
 Gorgeous.
 Outfit?
 On point.
 Caption?
 Clever.

 But wait!
-Before you hit "Done," do you know if your social media post is accessible to people with disabilities?
+Before you hit "Done," do you know if your social media post is accessible?
+Wait, why should social media posts be accessible?

-Whether you love it, hate it, or truly don't care, social media is an inescapable, dominant force in today's world.
-In 2021, there are 4.48 billion active social media users across the globe.
-Initially, these online spaces were for people to communicate with family and friends.
-Now, social media is a powerful tool for e-commerce brands.
+Whether you love, hate, or truly don't care, social media is an inescapable, dominant force in today's world.
+There are roughly 4.48 billion active social media users across the globe.

 How to Create Accessible Social Media Content